DouwMarx/phenomenological_model/README.md

 m = pbd.make_measurements_for_condition(properties_to_modify=non_default_properties)
 ```
+This produces a dictionary with different fault modes, different fault severities.
+For each fault mode and severity, a numpy array is produced where each row is a measurement and each column is a time point.

 ## Installation / Getting the code to run on your machine
 - clone the repository from Github: